appknox/careers/java-developer.md

 Make sure you read [Common Requirements & Responsibilities](https://github.com/appknox/careers#common-requirements--responsibilities) before you proceed

 ## Responsibilities

-* You will take care of our entire client-side application.
+* You will take care of our entire application/plugins.
-* Implement new features
+* To implement new features
-* Possibility a complete re-write of client-side app to match the new design we are coming up with
+* Re-factoring to tune the application performance.

 ## Requirements

-* Should have at-least 2 years experience in building frontend (any framework / without framework).
+* Should have at-least 2 years experience with core java.
-* Of the 2 years thats mentioned above, at least 1 year should be using a one of Ember, Angular or Backbone framework (Ember is a very huge plus).
+* Should have design patters knowledge with java
-* Its okay if you have never used Ember, but basic understanding of how it works is a must.
+* Should have knowledge of multi threading with java
-* Strong HTML, JavaScript (Duh!) & CSS
+* Must be good with data structures

 ## Nice to have (Optional)

-* CoffeeScript / EmberScript
+* Plugin development experience for Intellij IDE(s)
-* Advanced CSS skills
+* Java Swing API